ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 What if an earthquake triggered and the stone collapsed?

-a night is a cave
+a night in a cave

 What If A Bear Or Other Wild Animals Enter The Cave?